loompesky/root/zero_day/README.md

-This is vagrant project i am doing on my personal computer to give me hands on full stack software engineer.
+This file is mandatory in projects